Michael-Cowie/Notes/Math/geometry/trigonometry.md

 #### Why we use Radians

-A common question in mathematics is why radians are preferred over degrees, especially when both measure the same angle, angles.
+A common question in mathematics is why radians are preferred over degrees, especially when both measure the same thing, angles.
 The key reason is not arbitrary convention, but **simplicity**.
 Radians are defined in a way that naturally fits the geometry of a circle, which causes many important formulas to become cleaner and more direct.
 This can be clearly seen through two fundamental examples,

 1. The arc length
 2. The sector area